Dexaran/Treasury/README.md

 Every successful DApp will add more value to DEX token, that will make more people interested.

 # DEX token
-DEX token will be ERC23 token (but with no vulnerable `approval` function that will make DEX token more secure).
+DEX token is ERC23 token (but with no vulnerable `approval` function that will make DEX token more secure).
 Its planned to launch a crowdsale when core Treasury DApps would be launched and Name Service will be upgraded.
 140 000 DEX tokens would be sold from crowdsale.